Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Tests.
 Are.
 Awesome.

-They are my favourite bit of software engineering.
+They're my favourite bit of software engineering.

-I'm sure many of you can relate, but I don't tend to trust humans telling me I'm doing well at my job.
+I'm sure many of you can relate, but I don't tend to trust humans telling me I'm doing my job well.

 When a computer tells me I'm doing well at my job because I made a test pass though, oh that dopamine hits good.